ocaml/dune/doc/terminology.rst

   profiles are standard:

   -  ``release`` which is the profile used for opam releases
-  -  ``dev`` which is the default profile when none is set explicitely, it has stricter warnings that the ``release`` one
+  -  ``dev`` which is the default profile when none is set explicitly, it has stricter warnings that the ``release`` one